Gold Mine Tours

 Johannesburg – Major world city – founded in a waterless, treeless, barren dust bowl of Randjeslaagte and became known as the Rand//Witwatersrand.

-Ekala Eco Tours cover and go into 3 historical gold mines and visit one of the earliest Johannesburg mine stopes, perfectly preserved.
+Ekala Eco Tours covers and go into 3 historical gold mines and visit one of the earliest Johannesburg mine stopes, perfectly preserved.

 First gold found in the Witwatersrand/Johannesburg/Rand area was in quartz rock and alluvial gold diggings, however in small quantities only.
 The main gold reef find of 1886 changed this.
 The quantities of gold were certainly high; this gold however was different to any gold find anywhere in the world previously.
 The main source of Johannesburg’s Gold was in a conglomerate formation called “Banket”.